tk3369/SASLib.jl/README.md

 ### Numeric Columns Constructor

 In general, SASLib allocates native arrays when returning numerical column data.
-However, you can provide a custom constructor so you would be able to either preallcoate the array or construct a different type of array.
-The `number_array_fn` parameter is a Dict that maps  column symbols to the custom constructors.
+However, you can provide a custom constructor so you would be able to either pre-allcoate the array or construct a different type of array.
+The `number_array_fn` parameter is a `Dict` that maps column symbols to the custom constructors.
 Similar to `string_array_fn`, this Dict may be specified with a special symbol `:_all_` to indicate such constructor be used for all numeric columns.

-Example - create SharedArray:
+Example - create `SharedArray`:
 ```
 julia> rs = readsas("productsales.sas7bdat", include_columns=[:ACTUAL,:PREDICT],
                     number_array_fn=Dict(:ACTUAL => (n)->SharedArray{Float64}(n)));
 Read productsales.sas7bdat with size 1440 x 2 in 0.00385 seconds

 julia> typeof.(columns(rs))